-Pros: Good course for a beginning player, but still can be fun for more experienced players.
-All concrete tee pads.
-Mostly Wooded holes with a few open ones. pretty hard to lose a disc, with the exception of hole 5 if not careful. good course if looking for a quick/short game.
+Pros: Good course for a beginning player, but still can be fun for more advanced players.
+All concrete tee pads. good course if looking for a quick/short game.

 Home Sweet Home